 - Make a separation plan also contains links to online tools that can help you and your spouse create your own separation agreement online without meeting face-to-face.

-- The Family Resolution Centre can help you and your child’s other parent to write a parenting plan.
-You can add that plan to a separation agreement.
+- The Family Resolution Centre can help you and your child’s other parent to write parenting and child support arrangements.
+You can add those arrangements to a separation agreement.
 When you use the Family Resolution Centre, you can get free help from a professional mediator.